michaellee/old-michaelsoolee.com/_posts/2014-05-29-looping-many-to-many-relationships-emberjs.md

 categories: ember
 ---

 Lately I've been learning how to program with Ember.js &ndash; a MVC Javascript framework.
-In trying to focus on learning Ember.js alone, I've been relying my data on `FIXTURES`.
+In trying to focus on learning Ember.js alone, I've been relying on `FIXTURES` for my data.
 FIXTURES are a great way to populate some data to be used with your Ember.js application without having to hook up to an API server.

 Recently I started a project that dealt with setting up models for many-to-many relationships.
 Based on <a href="http://emberjs.com/guides/models/defining-models/#toc_many-to-many" target="_blank">Ember.js' documentation</a>, I set up my models and FIXTURES like this: